Social Interactions Models with Latent Structures: Social Interactions Models

 Given $G$ groups, the average negative profile log-likelihood of all groups is

 Let $P_{ig}(\theta_g)$ be the fixed points that solve

 and denote $\bm{P}(\bm\theta)=\{P_{ig}(\theta_g)\}_{i\in[n],g\in[G]}$.

-To sort the individuals into groups, we employ the C-Lasso method as a classifier.
-Define the NPL Classifier-Lasso (NPL-C-Lasso) estimator as
+To sort the groups into clusters, we employ the C-Lasso method as a classifier.
+Define the NPL-Classifier-Lasso (NPL-C-Lasso) estimator as

 where $\rho$ is a tuning parameter to determine the level of the multiplicative classification penalty.
 It encourages clustering among the group-specific estimates $\{\widetilde{\theta}_g\}_{g\in[G]}$ by shrinking $\theta_g$ toward the nearest cluster estimates $\{\widetilde\vartheta_k\}_{k\in[K_0]}$.
-The multiplicative structure $\prod_{k=1}^{K_0} \Vert\theta_g-\vartheta_k\Vert_2$ ensures that $\theta_g$ is penalized more heavily when it is far from \emph{all} cluster estimates, effectively promoting exact equality $\widetilde{\theta}_g = \widetilde\vartheta_k$ for some $k$.
+The multiplicative structure $\prod_{k\in[K_0]} \|\theta_g-\vartheta_k\|_2$ ensures that $\theta_g$ is penalized more heavily when it is far from \emph{all} cluster estimates, effectively promoting exact equality $\widetilde{\theta}_g = \widetilde\vartheta_k$ for some $k$.
 The optimization problem yields the estimates $\{\widetilde{\theta}_g,\widetilde{\vartheta}_k\}$ for schools $g\in[G]$ and groups $k\in[K_0]$.
 A group $g$ is classified into the cluster $\widetilde{C}_k$ if $\widetilde\theta_g$ is closest to $\widetilde{\vartheta}_k$ in $L_2$-distance, that is

 for $k\in[K_0]$.
-Asymptotically, this rule is equivalent to the equality rule $\widetilde{C}^e_k=\{g\in[G]:\widetilde{\theta}_g=\widetilde{\vartheta}_k\}$ as in K-means.\footnote{ In principle any consistent classification method can determine the latent structure, for example K-means.
-In finite sample, C-Lasso makes K-means a special case if $\rho \to \infty$.
-The K-means algorithm is NP-hard and relies heavily on the estimation quality of $\widehat\theta_g$s, and is thus computationally heavy. } In finite sample, C-Lasso is more lenient in its restrictions.
+Asymptotically, this rule is equivalent to the equality rule $\widetilde{C}^e_k=\{g\in[G]:\widetilde{\theta}_g=\widetilde{\vartheta}_k\}$ as in K-means.\footnote{ In principle, any consistent classification method can determine the latent structure, for example, K-means \citep{bonhomme2015grouped}.
+Numerically, the K-means algorithm relies heavily on the estimation quality of $\widehat\theta_g$s, and is thus computationally heavy. } In finite samples, C-Lasso is more lenient in its restrictions.